ArenKDesai/Aren-s-Notes/mit intro to deep learning II.md

 Alternately, we can use a neural network to map words to an embedded state.

 ### Backpropagation through Time
 The backpropagation takes the derivative of the loss with respect to each parameter and shifts those parameters in order to minimize loss.
+Both the forward and backward pass are included for Recurrent Neural Networks (RNNs), but there's another step of